mousam100/Galaxy-Image-Classifier-with-Deep-Learning/README.md

 ## Results
 The CNN achieved an impressive accuracy of **89.4%**, demonstrating its effectiveness in classifying galaxy images into their respective categories.

----
-For any questions or further information, feel free to reach out!